Dr. Zhou will not be admitting new grad students for the 2022-2023 application cycle.

 With broad training in film and media studies and Chinese art and cultural history, Dr. Zhou’s research explores a variety of questions related to the moving images, in particular spectatorship, exhibition, and temporality.

-With China as the main regional focus, Chenshu Zhou’s research explores a variety of questions related to cinema and media, such as exhibition and moviegoing, cinema ontology, screen cultures, media archaeology, and media infrastructure.
-Her forthcoming book Cinema Off Screen: Moviegoing in Socialist China (University of California Press, 2021) received the 2022 Best First Book Award from the Society of Cinema and Media Studies.
-Re-thinking the institutional, ideological, and cultural role of film exhibition, Cinema Off Screen demonstrates how the various interfaces of film exhibition can produce meaning in itself apart from the films being shown.
+Her book Cinema Off Screen: Moviegoing in Socialist China (University of California Press, 2021) received the 2022 Best First Book Award from the Society of Cinema and Media Studies.
+Re-thinking the institutional, ideological, and cultural role of film exhibition, Cinema Off Screen demonstrates how the various interfaces of film exhibition can produce meaning for audiences apart from the films being shown.
 It elaborates on the idea that cinema takes place off screen as much as on screen by exploring film exhibition in China from the founding of the People’s Republic in 1949 to the end of the Cold War in the early 1990s.
-Drawing on original archival research, interviews, and audience recollections, Cinema Off Screen decenters the filmic text and offers a study of institutional operations and lived experiences.
-Chenshu Zhou details how the screening space, media technology, and the human body mediate encounters with cinema in ways that have not been fully recognized, thereby opening new conceptual avenues for rethinking the ever-changing institution of cinema.
+Drawing on original archival research, interviews, and audience recollections, Cinema Off Screen details how the screening space, media technology, and the human body mediate encounters with cinema in ways that have not been fully recognized, thereby opening new avenues for reconceptualizing the ever-changing institution of cinema.
 Dr. Zhou has published in postions: asia critique, Journal of Chinese Cinemas, and Contemporary Cinema (Dangdai dianying).
 She is the guest editor for a special issue of Journal of Chinese Cinemas on Sinophone film exhibition (forthcoming, 2022), and contributor to two forthcoming anthologies Teaching Chinese Film and Oxford Handbook of Chinese Digital Media.